carbon-language/carbon-lang/executable_semantics/README.md

 As you might expect, function calls push a new frame on the stack and the `return` statement pops a frame off the stack.
-The parameter passing semantics is call-by-value, so the machine applies `copy_val` to the incoming arguments and the outgoing return value.
+The parameter passing semantics is call-by-value, so the machine applies `CopyVal` to the incoming arguments and the outgoing return value.
 Also, the machine is careful to kill the parameters and local variables when the function call is complete.

-The [`examples/`](./examples/) subdirectory includes some example programs.
+The [`testdata/`](testdata/) subdirectory includes some example programs with golden output.